wiremock/api-template-library/gov.bc.ca-bcgnws/index.md

 ---
 slug: "gov-bc-ca-bcgnws"
-name: "BC Geographical Names Web Service - REST API"
+title: "BC Geographical Names Web Service - REST API"
 provider: "gov.bc.ca"
 description: "This REST API provides searchable access to information about geographical\
   \ names in the province of British Columbia, including name status and details about\